Back to Bills

 Summary#

-• A meeting only counts as a “sitting” if it includes the daily routine and Question Period (when MLAs ask ministers questions).
+• A meeting only counts as a formal sitting if it includes the daily routine and Question Period (oral questions to ministers).

-• Sets two regular sitting seasons: mid‑February to late May, and early October to late November, with flexibility to add or end earlier.
+• Creates two regular sitting seasons: mid‑February to late May, and early October to late November.
+The House can add days or end earlier.

 What it means for you#